acatone-git/SteelSeries_Stratus_Plus_Bluetooth_Setup_Windows/README.md

 - In XOutput click on the "Add Controller" Button & then on the "Edit" Button
 - In the new window, scroll at the bottom of the available bindings and click on "Configure All"
+- Follow the application instructions to fully map the controller.
-- Once the mapping is complete return to the main window & click on "Start"
+- Once the mapping is complete, return to the main window & click on "Start"
 - The Steelseries Stratus+ will now work as a generic XBOX Controller.

 # Step 5 (Optional)